react-native-community/discussions-and-proposals/proposals/0994-swift-package-manager-support-for-react-native-ios-projects.md

 From the app’s point of view, the integration stays relatively simple: the app's Xcode project references three locally generated packages — React Native core, generated code, and autolinked native modules — through `XCLocalSwiftPackageReference` entries.
 The injection also adds an auto-sync build phase that refreshes autolinking when dependencies change.
 No app-level `Package.swift` is generated or required; the sub-package paths under `build/` are stable, so adding or removing community deps never requires re-injecting.
 The edit is purely additive and recorded in a `.spm-injected.json` marker, so it can be reversed exactly (`deinit`) without touching the rest of the project.

 This RFC does not propose a new packaging model from scratch.
 Instead, it proposes standardizing and evolving the implementation direction already demonstrated in the prototype branch.
+The tooling, commands, header model, and extension points described below are documented in the branch under `packages/react-native/scripts/spm/__doc__/` (start with `spm-scripts.md`).

 ### Autolinking